Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Introduction

 We finally exhibit a surprising phenomenon for a class of random fields which are rather standard (not stealthy, not even hyperuniform, with integrable or even finite-range covariance) and exhibit a phase transition: there is (maximal) rigidity on $ B(0,\rho )$ if and only if $ \rho \leqslant \rho _{c}$ for some $ \rho _{c}\in [2/\pi ,2]$, which means the field can be perfectly reconstructed on $ B(0,\rho )$.
 This phenomenon relies on Jensen's identity, yielding that for a non-zero entire function of type $\rho $ the density of the zero set is bounded by $\pi \rho /2$.\\

-As detailed at the end of the section, those results are related to establishing {\it uniqueness pairs} in harmonic analysis, that is sets in the direct and Fourier space that cannot support respectively a non-null function and its Fourier transform.
+{ The rest of Section \ref{sec:intro} is devoted to giving the proper mathematical framework to study the phenomenon of maximal rigidity rigourously in the general setting of weakly stationary random measures.
+For a first reading, one can only consider for $ \M$ a stationary point process.
+Once the concept of perfect interpolation is clear, the interested reader can skip directly to the applications of Sections \ref{sec:stealthy} (Stealthy processes), \ref{sec:quasi} (Quasicrystals), \ref{sec:periodicity} (Periodic fields), or \ref{sec:finite-range} (Gaussian continuous fields).} As detailed at the end of the section, those results are related to establishing {\it uniqueness pairs} in harmonic analysis, that is sets in the direct and Fourier space that cannot support respectively a non-null function and its Fourier transform.